Englewood, Colorado: History

 In 2004, Englewood opened the Pirates Cove water park as part of a multimillion-dollar improvement package for the city parks system.
 In addition to Pirates Cove, many improvements were made to the South Platte River trail system and the Englewood Recreation Center, originally constructed in 1975.

 Englewood is a full-service city with its own, independent park, library, and public works systems.
 It also provides snowplow service to neighboring municipalities.

 Geography

-Englewood is located at (39.646837, -104.991986).
-The city is 5371 ft above sea level, higher than Denver.
+Englewood is located in western Arapahoe County.

 At the 2020 United States census, the town had a total area of 17.229 km2 including 0.227 km2 of water.

 Climate

 Englewood features a climate very similar to that of Denver, but is slightly milder and more stable due to the city's location in a very low part of the South Platte River valley.
 Winds are very sparse throughout the city.
 The Köppen climate classification labels Englewood as having a cold, semiarid climate, BSk on climate maps.